 That's understandable due to the commercially sensitive nature of such information.

-So, to assist our readers we have done the research for you, with 4 resources provided below which help assess AD Plant Costs on this page alone.
+So, to assist our readers we have done the research for you, with 5 resources provided below which help assess AD Plant Costs.

 Visit the main AD Community website AD costing page here, or stay here, scroll down and read!